Intervention/docs/zodiac/v5/api/zodiac.md

-# Zodiac
+---
+title: "Zodiac"
-## Working with Zodiac Objects
+subtitle: "Working with Zodiac Objects"
-Discover how to use the zodiac objects returned by the Intervention Image Zodiac Calculator.
-Generate localized contents and use a compatibility calculator based on astrological theory.
+lead: "Discover how to use the zodiac objects returned by the Intervention Image Zodiac Calculator.
+Generate localized contents and use a compatibility calculator based on astrological theory."
+sort: 1
+---

 [TOC]